ernesto-elsaesser/dotfiles/RULES.md

 The following rules are *purposefully crafted* to prevent common frustrations encountered when working with AI coding agents.

-Start EACH of your turns with the following message to confirm that your response (messages and tool calls) reflects and obeys these rules:
+Start EACH OF YOUR TURNS with the following message to confirm that your response (messages and tool calls) reflects and obeys these rules:

 ```md